 Be sure to stop for lunch or dinner at Merriman’s Restaurant in Waimea.
 Twenty years ago, owner Peter Merriman joined forces with 12 other Hawaiian chefs to encourage local vegetable and fruit production.
 The result—the birth of Hawaiian Regional Cuisine.

-Of course you don’t have to drive across Parker Ranch to enjoy a meal at Merriman’s.
-It’s a quick drive up into the hills from the Kohala Coast to your meal.
+Of course you don’t have to drive across the range on Parker Ranch to enjoy a meal at Merriman’s.
+It’s a quick jaunt into the high country from resorts on the Kohala Coast to your meal.
 Expect to dine on produce and fish that are 90% locally grown using only sustainable methods.
 You’ll find a Merriman’s Restaurant on Maui and Kaui, too.

 Planning a trip to the Big Island?
 Start your research at our Hawaii Travel Planning Resources page.